 Andrew Kurauchi, Wenxin Feng, Ajjen Joshi, Carlos Morimoto, Margrit Betkes

 Rohit Agrawal, Ajjen Joshi, Margrit Betke

 ACM International Conference on Pervasive Technologies Related to Assistive Environments (PETRA), 2018.
-To Appear.
+Oral.

 Context-Sensitive Prediction of Facial Expressivity Using Multimodal Hierarchical Bayesian Neural Networks

 Ajjen Joshi, Soumya Ghosh, Sarah Gunnery, Linda Tickle-Degnen, Margrit Betke, Stan Sclaroff